Agrover112/Graduate_Admissions_Prediction/README.md

 streamlit run streamlit-app/streamlit_app.py
 ```

-### NOTE
+### NOTE:
 Following code Boldy assumes the use of Windows.
-Since a Windows process is being spawned.
+Since a Windows process is being spawned for the REST api serving.
 Also all file path need to be changed to match your dir structure.